 - Heat a Dutch oven or large saute pan with oil over medium heat.

-- To heated oil, add onion and bell pepper.
-Cook, stirring frequently, until very tender, 6 to 8 minutes.
+- To heated oil, add the onion and bell pepper.
+Cook, stirring frequently, until very tender, 5 to 7 minutes.

-- Add chipotle adobo sauce, chili powder, smoked paprika, cumin, salt, and garlic powder and stir gently until spices are fragrant, about 2 minutes.
+- Add the chili powder, smoked paprika, cumin, salt, and garlic and stir gently until the spices are fragrant, about 2 minutes.

 - Ladle chili into bowls.
 Serve with toppings and chips.